Freedom Communications: 2100 Trust

-Freedom closed the sale of The Gazette (Colorado Springs) to Clarity Media, a subsidiary of The Anschutz Corporation, on November 30, 2012.
-In 2013, Freedom Communications sold the Yuma Sun and the Porterville Recorder to Rhode Island Suburban Newspapers and the Appeal-Democrat to Horizon Publications.
-In 2014, Freedom sold the Daily Press and the Desert Dispatch to New Media Investment Group.
+In November 2012, Freedom sold the Colorado Springs Gazette to Clarity Media, a subsidiary of The Anschutz Corporation.
+In April 2013, Freedom sold the Yuma Sun and the Porterville Recorder to Rhode Island Suburban Newspapers.
+In June 2013, Freedom sold the Appeal-Democrat to Vista California, a subsidiary of Horizon Publications.

+In October 2013, the former owners of Freedom Communications field a lawsuit against Aaron Kushner demanding his company pay more than $17 million remaining on the sale.
+Kushner claimed that the prior owners had given him an inaccurate valuation of the assets and he faced $62.3 million in unexpected financial liabilities as a result.

+In November 2013, Freedom purchased the Riverside Press-Enterprise from A.H.
+Belo Corporation for $27 million.
+In January 2014, the company laid off 71 workers in Riverside and Santa Ana.
+In March 2014, Freedom sold the Daily Press and the Desert Dispatch to New Media Investment Group.
+In December 2014, the Long Beach Register ceased.

 On November 1, 2015, Freedom Communications filed for Chapter 11 bankruptcy protection.

-In January, Freedom closed several of its weekly papers in Orange County.
-On March 21, 2016 a bankruptcy judge approved the sale of Freedom Communications and its two major newspapers, the Orange County Register and the Riverside Press-Enterprise to Digital First Media (DFM).
-DFM is the parent of the Los Angeles News Group (LANG), which was renamed the Southern California News Group on the same day, and which owns eleven daily newspapers in Southern California.
+In January 2016, Freedom closed several of its weekly papers in Orange County.
+On March 21, 2016 a bankruptcy judge approved the sale of Freedom Communications and its two major newspapers, the Orange County Register and the Riverside Press-Enterprise, to Digital First Media, the parent of the Los Angeles News Group, which operated eleven daily newspapers in Southern California.
+After the sale, the subsidiary was renamed to Southern California News Group.